Welding Rod Size Chart for Automotive Applications

 Automotive Weld Settings

-For automotive sheet metal, rod size and amperage need to stay tightly matched to the panel thickness.
-You can free yourself from guesswork by choosing the right welding rod size for the job.
-In MIG welding, start small and stay controlled.
+For automotive sheet metal, rod size and amperage need to match the panel thickness.
+You can reduce guesswork by choosing the right welding rod size for the job.
+Start small when the metal looks thin or easy to overheat.

-E6011 and E7018 electrodes give you reliable versatility and strong welds.
+E6011 and E7018 electrodes give you useful options for different repair needs.
 If the joint is awkward or the panel is delicate, choose the smaller rod first.
-That keeps heat focused, reduces burn-through, and helps you weld with confidence.
+That keeps heat focused, reduces burn-through, and helps you weld with more confidence.

 Match Rod Size to Metal Thickness